Joshua Dreller, Sr. Director, Content Marketing @ Skai

 Our estimate is that in aggregate we are underreporting iOS web conversions by approximately 15%; however there is a broad range for individual advertisers.
 We believe that real world conversions, like sales and app installs, are higher than what is being reported for many advertisers.
 We are committed to helping you better measure these outcomes and improve your performance.

 Digital advertising has constantly been in flux since its inception two decades ago.
 So, it makes sense to adapt to industry changes when possible.
-But, at what point does the old way become too complex or too impossible to keep going, and adapting to the change is needed?
+But, at what point does the old way become too complex or impossible to keep going, and adapting to the change is needed?

 Successful app marketers aren’t focused on combating ATT; they are adapting to it.
 Of course, this may be easier said than done.
-But being able to let go of the frustration and focus on the job at hand is helping app marketers move on from this shift.
+However, being able to let go of the frustration and focus on the job at hand is helping app marketers move on from this shift.

 As part of Skai’s intelligent marketing platform, our App Marketing solution helps your app stand out among millions in the top stores with Apple Search Ads, Google Universal App Campaigns, and more.
 Skai leverages an advanced algorithm based on AI and machine learning to ensure your ads reach your target users.
 Increase installs and user acquisition with streamlined automation, optimization, and reporting.